 Decouple Compute and Storage Lifecycles

-Upgrading the diskless servers without replacing the disk drives presents huge savings in money, time and effort.
+Upgrading the diskless servers without replacing the storage presents huge savings in money, time and effort.
 Compute intensive applications benefit from more frequent upgrades as new high-performance processor technologies become available.
-Upgrading disk drives can be postponed until the drives are nearing EOL, or as newer and higher capacity drives are needed.
+Upgrading storage can be postponed until the storage is nearing end of life, or as newer and higher capacity storage becomes available.

 Implementing DriveScale enables the ability to scale and upgrade compute and storage independently, resulting in significant cost savings.

 Add Only What Is Necessary

 Add more processors and spread the existing drives across them if more computer power is needed.
 If more storage is needed, add more drives and attach them to exiting nodes.

 DriveScale makes it easy to expand only the constrained resource without paying for unnecessary resources.

 Adjust Clusters to Match Evolving Requirements

 In traditional scale-out architectures, once a cluster starts out with a particular storage-to-compute configuration, all additions to that cluster must conform to the same configuration.
 If there are 8 drives per node in half the cluster and 12 drives per node in the other half, the distribution of the workload among the servers would become chaotic and unpredictable.
 The only way to address an incorrect and wasteful configuration is to swap out the entire cluster.

 DriveScale enables easy reconfiguration of the entire cluster–at any time–in response to changing requirements.